 Enroll in the Emmanuel College First-Year Focus Leadership Academy, our leadership development program geared at first-year students who demonstrate leadership potential, commitment to the future of Emmanuel College and a strong drive to achieve great things at EC.
 For more information, contact Kevin Farrell, Director of Student Center Services/Assistant Director of Student Activities, at email@example.com.

 Connect with an upper-class student to learn how to succeed in academic, co-curricular and social life at EC.
 Why not learn from someone who has been through what you are going through?
 Student Adjustment Guided Effectively (S.A.G.E.) can do just that!
 Attend the "Get Connected with S.A.G.E." session to learn more about connecting with current EC students.
-For more information, contact Kelly Dunn, Director of First-Year Experience, in St. Ann's Lower Level, Office G-K1 or via e-mail at firstname.lastname@example.org.
+For more information, contact Alexa Simeone, Director of New Student Engagement + Transition, in St. Ann's Lower Level, Office G-K1 or via e-mail at firstname.lastname@example.org.

 Looking for an academic advantage?
-The Academic Resource Center (ARC), located in the lower level of the library, offers you the opportunity to take a voluntary first-year course.
+The Academic Resource Center (ARC), located in the lower level of the library, offers you the opportunity to take a voluntary five-week course.
 You will learn effective study and learning skills, test-taking tips, suggestions for time management and overall assistance in navigating to academic success.
-The ARC also provides study groups and tutoring.
-Sign up today by e-mailing your Academic Advisor.
+The ARC also provides study groups, tutoring, writing assistance, and individual academic coaching.
+Sign up for ARC 0101 today by e-mailing your Academic Advisor.

 6. Attend the Student Involvement Fair